stacks-network/docs/src/pages/stacks-blockchain/atlas-overview.md

 This document is aimed at developers and technical users.

-The reader of this document is expected to be familiar with the [Blockstack Naming Service](/core/naming/introduction)(BNS), as well as Stacks's storage system [Gaia](https://github.com/blockstack/gaia).
+The reader of this document is expected to be familiar with the [Blockchain Naming Service](/core/naming/introduction)(BNS), as well as Stacks's storage system [Gaia](https://github.com/blockstack/gaia).
 We advise the reader to familiarize themselves with both systems before approaching this document.